WebOrigami/docs/content/language/index.md

 Using the Origami language, you can write a concise site definition to establish your site's structure.
 You use the same language to process data into publishable forms, and to define templates to generate HTML.
 You can make those pages available as static files (that is, regular files that can be served cheaply or for free), or using the included Origami server, or using other servers like [Express](https://expressjs.com/).

-The Origami language [expression syntax](expressions.html) is relatively simple and intended for people who have some experience working with HTML and CSS.
-Full knowledge of JavaScript isn't required, although if you do know JavaScript you can do a lot with Origami.
+The Origami [expression syntax](expressions.html) is relatively simple and intended for people who have some experience working with HTML and CSS.
+Full knowledge of JavaScript isn't required.